 - Be sure to keep stirring the soup while it's simmering.
 The rice is reallllly going to want to stick to the bottom of the dutch oven.
 So keep it moving with a quick stir every 10 minutes or so!

-- Use full fat coconut milk for this recipe!
+- Use full-fat coconut milk for this easy wild rice soup recipe!
 Not the low fat or light stuff.
 You're only using half a cup so don't fret about the calorie count.
 The coconut milk is what's going to give it that silky smooth, creamy texture.
 Also, you won't even taste the coconut in this soup.
 The herbs completely take over and all you'll taste is delicious!

-- Nope.
-In fact, I served this at a dinner party and literally all 14 guests could not believe that there was coconut milk in it!
-The herbs and veggies totally take over and you won't taste a hint of coconut at all.
-It really adds to the creamy texture though!
+Nope.
+In fact, I served this as a dinner party, and literally, all 14 guests could not believe that there was coconut milk in it!
+The herbs and veggies totally take over and you won't taste a hint of coconut at at all.
+It really adds a creamy texture though!

-- Of course!
-Obviously it won't be vegan then.
-But if you're not worried about dietary restrictions then by all means add a some diced grilled chicken breast or shredded rotisserie chicken!
+Of course!
+It obviously won't be vegan then.
+But if you're not worried about dietary restrictions, then by all means add some diced grilled chicken breast or shredded rotisserie chicken!

-- Yes!
-I recommend adding a splash of dairy free milk (or regular milk) to loosen it up a bit and then heating in a saucepan over medium heat for about 5-10 minutes or until heated through.
-Don't forget to season to taste with salt and pepper after reheating as it will lose a bit of it’s flavor as it sits.
+Yes!
+I recommend adding a splash of dairy-free milk (or regular milk) to loosen it up a bit and then reheating it in a saucepan over medium heat for about 5-10 minutes or until heated through.
+Don't forget to season to taste with salt and pepper after reheating as it will lose a bit of its flavor as it sits.